-New York City’s Revised Long-Term Watershed Protection Program in support of the Filtration Avoidance Determination for the Catskill and Delaware System
+New York City’s Long-Term Watershed Protection Program in Support of Renewal of its Filtration Avoidance Determination for the Catskill and Delaware System

 The Program, as proposed, is a comprehensive watershed protection strategy that focuses on implementing both protective and remedial initiatives through a number of individual programs and activities.
 They can be divided into a number of major categories including the SWTR Objective Criteria Compliance; Environmental Infrastructure; Protection and Remediation; Watershed Monitoring, Modeling and Geographic Information System (GIS); Regulatory Programs; Catskill/Delaware Ultraviolet Light (UV) Disinfection Facility; In-City Programs; Administration; and, Education and Outreach.
-Activities under the Program would take place throughout those parts of the New York counties that fall within the Catskill and Delaware water supply system plus two basins within the Croton system.
+Activities under the Program would take place throughout those parts of the New York counties that fall within the Catskill and Delaware water supply system plus two basins within the Croton system which have the potential to mix with Catskill/Delaware water.
 These counties are Delaware, Dutchess, Greene, Putnam, Schoharie, Sullivan, Ulster, and Westchester.

-If you have any questions regarding the environmental review please contact Sangamithra Iyer at the below address.
+If you have any questions regarding the environmental review please contact Susan Darling at the below address.

 New York City Department of Environmental Protection

 Bureau of Environmental Planning and Analysis